Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ## Configuration

-The configuration APIs `IProvideConfiguration`, `IConfigurationSource` and `CustomConfigurationSource` have been deprecated.
-The equivalent code-based API are shown here:
+The configuration APIs `IProvideConfiguration`, `IConfigurationSource`, and `CustomConfigurationSource` have been deprecated.
+The equivalent code-based API are shown in the remainder of this section.

 ### [Auditing](/nservicebus/operations/auditing.md)